 The configure script renames the library and (if the

-different subdirectory.
+a different subdirectory.
 All of the library names have a

 you link with

 The curses.h file which is installed for the wide-character

 library's header.
 Only the size of the WINDOW structure

 If the headers are installed allowing overwrite, the wide-

 character library's headers should be installed last, to

 same set of headers.

-names have a “t” appended to them (before any “w”
+library names have a “t” appended to them (before any “w”

 The global variables such as LINES are replaced by macros to

 are provided to set these values.
 Some applications (very

 The shared and normal (static) library names differ by their

-and profiling libraries add a “_g” and a “_p” to the root names
+and profiling libraries add a “_g” and a “_p” to the root

-is sometimes useful to configure this in the shared
+but it is sometimes useful to configure this in the shared

 library.
 Configure scripts should check for the function's

 existence rather than assuming it is always in the debug

 The ncurses library can be compiled with an option (-DUSE_GETCAP)

 terminal setup code cannot find a terminfo entry corresponding to

 TERM.
 Use of this feature is not recommended, as it essentially

-includes an entire termcap compiler in the ncurses startup code, at significant
+includes an entire termcap compiler in the ncurses startup code,

-certain terminals (including xterm).
+events on certain terminals (including xterm).
 See the

 The ncurses library includes facilities for responding to window